Tough Conversation: Suicide, mental health awareness

 Brig.
-Gen. Caroline M. Miller, 502nd Air Base Wing and Joint Base San Antonio commander, and Command Chief Master Sgt.
-Casy Boomershine hosted their “Tough Conversation” forum at Joint Base San Antonio-Randolph Dec.
-14, 2021, where they discussed suicide awareness and mental health issues with 12 military members and Department of Defense civilians.
+Gen. Caroline M. Miller, the 502d Air Base Wing and Joint Base San Antonio commander, and Command Chief Master Sgt.
+Casy Boomershine hosted their “Tough Conversation” forum Dec.
+14, 2021, where they discussed suicide awareness and mental health issues with 12 JBSA-Randolph members.

+One member shared a recent experience with losing a friend to suicide.
+Not knowing how to deal with this loss, or with death in general, the member considered suicide as well.

+After being told by the flight chief and supervisor to “suck it up”, the member reached out to a family member for help to avoid the social stigma of seeking help as a sign of weakness.

 |Date Taken: